How to Tell When a Result Will Replicate: Significance and Replication in Distributional Null Hypothesis Tests: Comparing with Bayesian approaches

+The JZS Bayesian $t$ test is implemented in the R BayesFactor package via the function `ttest.tstat' \citep{BayesFactor2021}.
 To compare this approach against our distributional null proposal, we used this package to calculate $BF_{10}$ for every experiment in the Many-Labs dataset, and compared these $BF_{10}$ values against the distributional significance $p_{sig}$ for that result on a $\log_{10}$ scale (Figure \ref{fig:dist_vs_point}(Right)).
-This comparison gave results almost identical those seen in the earlier point-form $p$ comparison.
+This comparison gave results almost identical to those seen in the earlier point-form $p$ comparison.
 There were many extremely high $BF_{10}$ values, with $33\%$ of experiments having $BF_{10} > 10^{5}$ and $17\%$ of experiments having $BF_{10} > 10^{15}$.
 Distributional $p_{sig}$ values were again orders of magnitude more conservative.
-Many results gave strong or very strong evidence against the null in the Bayesian test while not reaching the minimum level of significance in the distributional test: $28\%$ of results with $BF_{10} > 30$ (very strong evidence against the null) had $p_{sig} > 0.05$.
-Even results with apparently very strong evidence against the null (in the Bayesian $t$-test) turn out to be consistent with the null hypothesis when between-experiment variation is taken into account.
+Many results gave strong or very strong evidence against the null in the Bayesian test while not reaching the minimum level of significance in the distributional test: $20\%$ of results with $BF_{10} > 30$ (very strong evidence against the null) had $p_{sig} > 0.05$.
+Even results with apparently very strong evidence against the null (in the Bayesian $t$ test) turn out to be consistent with the null hypothesis when between-experiment variation is taken into account.